-Pelvic floor muscles can become weak, through lack of exercise (like any other muscle in the body), following surgery (to reduce your prostate glad for example), from being overweight or even from having a chronic cough, both of which put pressure on your pelvic floor and can stretch the muscle, making it less effective.
+Pelvic floor muscles can become weak, after childbirth, through lack of exercise, following surgery (a hysterectomy for example), from being overweight or even from having a chronic cough.
 If this happens you may experience a range of symptoms that relate to different types of incontinence:

 - A need to go to the toilet frequently (referred to as frequency) during the day or night.